magnusdv/ibdfindr/README.md

 ## Installation

-You can install the development version of **ibdfindr** from GitHub:
+While **ibdfindr** is not on CRAN yet, you may install the development version from GitHub:

 ``` r
 remotes::install_github("magnusdv/ibdfindr")